Mattyb883/megaline-plan-recommendation/README.md

      - Random Forest
    - Hyperparameter tuning was performed on the Random Forest model to optimize its performance.
 4. **Addressing Class Imbalance**:
-   - Adjusted for class imbalance using `class_weight="balanced"` in the Random Forest model to improve recall for the minority class (Ultra Plan).
+   - Applied class weighting to improve the model's ability to predict the minority class (Ultra Plan).
 5. **Model Testing**:
    - Evaluated the final model on the test dataset to ensure robust performance.